samuelmaddock/electron/docs/api/service-worker-main.md

   try {
     return await fetchData()
   } finally {
-    // Mark task as complete to allow service worker to terminate when idle. task.complete()
+    // Mark task as ended to allow service worker to terminate when idle. task.end()
   }
 })
 ```